navyajain16/Blur-Detection-in-WSI-Images/README.md

 This can be done in following steps:

-(1) add or select an external static marker in the field of view of capturedimages.
+(1) Add or select an external static marker in the field of view of capturedimages.

 (2) Crop the area containing the static marker from the captured image.

-(2) detect if the external staticmarker is blurred or non-blurred using a blur-detection metric.
+(2) Detect if the external staticmarker is blurred or non-blurred using a blur-detection metric.

 We have used 2 metrics : Laplacian and Fast Fourier Transform (FFT) method.

 ## Scripts

-### Laplacian.py:
-This file contains the code for laplacian operator used.
+- ***Laplacian.py:*** This file contains the code for laplacian operator used.

-### fft.py:
-This file contains the code for FFT operator used.
+- ***fft.py:*** This file contains the code for FFT operator used.

-### req.txt:
-This file contains list of all the libraries required for this project.
+- ***req.txt:*** This file contains list of all the libraries required for this project.